Redmi Note 11 series tipped to launch in India with new names

 And, if the whole rebranding stuff hasn’t yet befuddled you completely, here’s more.
 The Mi 10i is itself a rebranded version of the Redmi Note 9 Pro 5G in China.

-The report concludes that the rebranding is not intended for the global market, which means the phones are likely to retain their Redmi Note branding intact for markets other than India.
+The report concludes that the Xiaomi branding is not intended for the global market, which means the phones are likely to retain their Redmi Note branding intact for markets other than India.

 Later on, the same tipster also discovered a string with “Redmi Note 11T 5G,” which indicates that the phone that got launched as Redmi Note 11 in China will arrive as Redmi Note 11T 5G in India.